peteroupc/peteroupc.github.io/randomfunc.md

 ### Implementation Considerations

 1. **Shell scripts and Microsoft Windows batch files** are designed for running other programs, rather than general-purpose programming.
 However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 32767\] (called `%RANDOM%` or `$RANDOM`, respectively); neither variable is designed for information security.
 Whenever possible, the methods in this document should not be implemented in shell scripts or batch files, especially if information security is a goal.
 2. **Query languages such as SQL** have no procedural elements such as loops and branches.
-Moreover, standard SQL does not include an RNG in its suite of functionality, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(80)**](#Note80)</sup> Whenever possible, the methods in this document should not be implemented in SQL, especially if information security is a goal.
+Moreover, standard SQL has no way to generate random numbers, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(80)**](#Note80)</sup> Whenever possible, the methods in this document should not be implemented in SQL, especially if information security is a goal.
 3. **Stateless RNGs.** Most RNG designs in common use maintain an internal state and update that state each time a random number is generated.
 But for [**_stateless_ RNG designs**](https://peteroupc.github.io/random.html#Designs_for_PRNGs) (including so-called "splittable" RNGs), `RNDINT()`, `RNG()`, and other random sampling methods in this document may have to be adjusted accordingly (usually by adding an additional parameter).

 <a id=Security_Considerations></a>